devops-works/ansible-mariadb/README.md

 port will be filtered to all hosts.

-In order to set-up proper [ferm](https://galaxy.ansible.com/detail#/role/6120) rules, slaves network interface must be the same across all slaves, and should be named in `mariadb_slaves_interface` (default: "{{ mariadb_bind_interface }}").
+In order to set-up proper [ferm](https://galaxy.ansible.com/detail#/role/6120) rules, replicas network interface must be the same across all replicas, and should be named in `mariadb_replicas_interface` (default: "{{ mariadb_bind_interface }}").
 If it is not set, the role will use `mariadb_bind_interface`.

 ### Monitoring support